Living in a Ghost Town

 "Living in a Ghost Town" is a song by English rock band the Rolling Stones.
 The song was recorded during sessions of the Rolling Stones in 2019, ultimately being finished the following year.
 The track is reggae-influenced and features lyrics and a music video that reference the COVID-19 pandemic.
 It was released as a digital download and streaming single on 23 April 2020, through Polydor Records.
 The song was the Rolling Stones' first single in four years and the first original material from the band since "Doom and Gloom" and "One More Shot" in 2012.
 It received generally positive reviews from music critics and was a commercial success, appearing on over a dozen sales and streaming charts.
 It is the final original recording by the band to feature Charlie Watts before his death in August 2021.
+It also appears as a bonus track on the Japanese release of the band's 2023 album Hackney Diamonds.

 Recording and composition

 Since 2017, the Rolling Stones had been on the No Filter Tour but had to stop touring in 2020 due to the COVID-19 pandemic.
 The Rolling Stones remotely performed at Global Citizen's Together at Home concert on 18 April 2020, helping raise money for healthcare workers and the World Health Organization during the crisis.
 On 23 April, the band released "Living in a Ghost Town" online as a single.
 It was based on 2019 recording sessions and finished remotely, making this their first original material since 2012 and their first release since the 2016 cover album Blue & Lonesome.
 Vocalist Mick Jagger claims to have written the lyrics in 10 minutes.
 The band fast-tracked releasing the song due to its relevance to social distancing, which has been used as a method to control the spread of COVID-19.
 While the original narrative of the song was about being a ghost after a plague, Jagger changed some of the lyrics to refer to the pandemic.

 Nidhi Gupta of GQ India labeled "Living in a Ghost Town" as a "gentle blues-rock number".
 Multiple writers noticed a reggae influence in the song: Will Hodgkinson of The Irish Times described the song as "a slow-paced chug with a tint of reggae", while Alexis Petridis from The Guardian noted a "vintage reggae flavour" in the song's "stabbing, echoing organ", and Louder Sound's Fraser Lewry calling it "a relaxed piece of reggae-infused rock".

 After the single's release, the Rolling Stones collaborated with Brazilian disc jockey Alok to create a remix to which, in the view of Rolling Stone's Daniel Kreps, "Alok applied a buoyant dance-music sheen and propulsive beat [...] while still preserving the track's more spectral elements."